SebasRaul2503/SebasRaul2503/README.md

 - 👀 I’m interested in FullStack Development and AI
 - 🌱 I’m currently studying Systems Enginering at National University of Santa
 - 😿 Begginer at everything
-- 💞️ I’m looking to collaborate on a Machine Learning Project
 - 📫 Mail: seracava2503@gmail.com
 - 😄 Pronouns: he/him.
 - ⚡ Fun fact: I'm kinda bad at maths